0xOucan/sonicDeltaMasterAI/README.md

 # Sonic Blockchain Chatbot

-A versatile chatbot for interacting with the Sonic blockchain, featuring advanced DeFi strategies and blockchain interactions.
+A versatile chatbot for interacting with the Sonic blockchain, featuring advanced DeFi strategies, lending protocols, and comprehensive portfolio management.

 ## Current Features